The SEC's new Fair Value Rule: It's About Time | ETF Trends

 The New Rule

-- The board can delegate the whole shootin’ match to the funds investment advisor.
+- The board can delegate the whole shooting match to the fund’s investment advisor.